J272881/db-capstone-project/README.md

 <h1># db-capstone-project (Project Walkthrough)</h1>
 Welcome, to my repository for the Meta database engineering capstone project.
 In this read me, I will guide you through a step by step process of the project, and showcase my skills in data modeling, data analysis, SQL, Python, data clients, and data visualization.
-The capstone project requirements are spread out in a four week course, where each week we were required to complete a set of tasks in order to build an functioning database system.
+The capstone project requirements are spread out in a four week course, where each week we were required to complete a set of tasks in order to build an functioning relational database system.

-<h1> Week1: Project Set Up</h1>
+<h1> Week 1: Project Set Up</h1>
 This module provides practical hands on experience with using MySQL.
 Set up a MySQL instance server in MySQL Workbench, then create an ER Diagram data model and implement it in MySQL.

-<h3><b>Learning Objectives<h2></3>
+<br><b> Objectives:</b>
- <p> Seting up MySQL instance server in MySQL Workbench and create an ER diagram data model and implement it in MySQL.
-Also Setting up a Git Repository</p>
+Seting up MySQL instance server in MySQL Workbench and create an ER diagram data model and implement it in MySQL and Git Repository.
-<h2> Exercise: Set up the MySQL instance server in MySQL Workbench </h2>
+<h2> Exercise 1.1: Set up the MySQL instance server in MySQL Workbench </h2>
 Scenario
 Little Lemon needs to build a robust relational database system in MySQL to store large amounts of data which they can also easily manage and locate as required.
 Little Lemon have decided to use MySQL Workbench to develop their new database system.
 They need you to help them set up their MySQL environment to prepare for the design and development of their database.
-<h3> Task 1</h3>
+<h3> Task 1: </h3>
 Creating a new user is the most secure way to connect to your MySQL database.
 In this first task, you need to use MySQL Workbench to create a new user account.

 Here is some guidance for completing this task: